bodav/Synology-scripts/README.md

 ## About ##

-Scripts running on my Synology NAS
+Shell scripts running on my Synology NAS

 * TransmissionJanitor - removes finished torrents
-* SickbeardTorrentFeeder - feeds missing/backlogged torrents to SickBeard
+* unrar_all - cron script to unrar downloaded files
-* Misc - shell scripts
+* syno-symlinker - symlink packages to /bin/